golaravel/laravel4.2docs/upgrade.md

 	abstract public function getPageLinkWrapper($url, $page, $rel = null);

+### Iron.Io Queue Encryption

+If you are using the Iron.io queue driver, you will need to add a new `encrypt` option to your queue configuration file:

+    'encrypt' => true

 <a name="upgrade-4.1.29"></a>
 ## Upgrading To 4.1.29 From <= 4.1.x

 Laravel 4.1.29 improves the column quoting for all database drivers.
 This protects your application from some mass assignment vulnerabilities when **not** using the `fillable` property on models.
-If you are using the `fillable` property on your models to protect against mass assignemnt, your application is not vulerable.
+If you are using the `fillable` property on your models to protect against mass assignment, your application is not vulnerable.
 However, if you are using `guarded` and are passing a user controlled array into an "update" or "save" type function, you should upgrade to `4.1.29` immediately as your application may be at risk of mass assignment.

 To upgrade to Laravel 4.1.29, simply `composer update`.
 No breaking changes are introduced in this release.